aimms/how-to/Articles/531/531-working-with-wonderful-webui-widgets.rst

 #.  **Control**:

-    This is a side panel, and in this side panel some configuration parameters of the network can be specified.
+    This is a side panel, and in this side panel, some configuration parameters of the network can be specified.
 Notably:

     #.
 The cost coefficients for unmet demand, production unit capacity, and oxygen transportation